 1. The big picture

-The Service Employees International Union (SEIU) Local 668 represents primarily public sector social service workers.
-Based on SEIU 668’s own financial reporting,1 about 24% of the union’s spending went to the “representational activities” most directly related to labor representation, such as collective bargaining negotiations, handling grievances and arbitration proceedings.
-About 49% of SEIU 668’s overall spending went to running the union: salaries; union employee health and retirement benefits; general overhead (including expenses such as office security guards); multiple union leadership conferences; and purchase of investments and fixed assets, which includes land, buildings and cars.
+Based upon AFSCME 13’s financial reporting,122% of the union’s spending went to the “representational activities” most directly related to labor representation, such as collective bargaining negotiations, handling grievances and arbitration proceedings.
+About 49% of AFSCME 13’s overall spending simply went to running the union: salaries; union employee health and retirement benefits; general overhead (including expenses such as security guards); multiple union leadership conferences; and purchase of investments and fixed assets (the last includes land, buildings and cars).

 2. Dues money pays for politics

-The Janus v.
-AFSCME U.S. Supreme Court decision in 2018 simply means that non-union workers no longer have to pay fair share fees to their workplace union as a condition of employment.
-However, for workers who remain SEIU 668 members, Janus changes nothing about how union dues are spent: they can still be used for political purposes.
+Government workers should know the Janus v.
+AFSCME U.S. Supreme Court decision in 2018 simply means that non-union workers no longer have to pay fair share fees to the workplace union as a condition of employment.
+However, for employees who remain AFSCME 13 members, Janus changes nothing about how union dues are spent: they can still be used for political purposes.

-You may not have known this, but your member dues can be used for a variety of “soft” political activities, such as get-out-the-vote drives, election mailers, lobbying of legislators and public marketing campaigns.
+In 2018-19, AFSCME 13 spent nearly $580,000 on “political activities and lobbying.”
+This includes a variety of “soft” political activities, such as get-out-the-vote drives, election mailers, lobbying of legislators and public marketing campaigns.
 These must be itemized and reported annually to the U.S. Department of Labor on an “LM-2” financial report.
-(We’ve provided the latest one, released in March 2020, below).
+(We’ve provided the latest one, released in September 2019, below).

 3. Who is getting your dues money?

-The national SEIU, which receives money from local unions, supported a variety of political and ideological advocacy groups and causes around the country.
-Contributions to political organizations totaled at least $21 million in 2019, according to SEIU’s financial report, but millions more to such groups were also logged as “contributions, gifts and grants.”
+The dues paid to the national parent union AFSCME – $2.8 million collected and transmitted by AFSCME 13, and which every member must pay – supported a variety of political and ideological advocacy groups and causes around the country.
+Contributions to political organizations totaled at least $14 million in 2019, according to AFSCME’s financial report, but millions more were also logged as “contributions, gifts and grants” to those groups.

-- Here are a few big-ticket examples of the progressive and partisan Democratic causes your dues funded in 20192:
+Here are just a few big-ticket examples of the progressive and partisan causes your AFSCME dues funded in 2019.2

-- $1.5 million to For Our Future Action Fund
+- Over $2.5 million to For Our Future

 - $100,000 to the Progressive Caucus Action Fund